 - ½ large onion sliced

 - 1 teaspoon garlic powder

 - 1 teaspoon salt

 - 1 cup BBQ Sauce

-Trim off large chunks of fat from your pork shoulder.
-Rinse and then dry well with paper towel.
+- Remove the skin and trim off large chunks of fat from your pork shoulder if necessary.
+Rinse and then dry well with paper towels.

 - In a small-medium sized bowl, mix together garlic powder, onion powder, paprika, salt and pepper.